top of page

 Jeffrey graduated from Wheaton College before receiving his PhD from Princeton.
 He has been professor at the University of Rochester, the University of Hull (UK), the University of Victoria, and the University of Ottawa.

-Most recently, Jeffrey has carried the title as Distinguished Professor of Literature and Humanities at Baylor University from 2000 until 2019.
+Most recently, Jeffrey has carried the title of Distinguished Professor of Literature and Humanities at Baylor University from 2000 until 2019.
 He was also Guest Professor at Peking University (Beijing) and Honorary Professor at the University of International Business and Economics (Beijing).

 Jeffrey has taught courses on the Bible as literature, medieval exegesis, biblical hermeneutics and literary theory, biblical tradition in the arts, and philosophy of art (aesthetics).
 Author of such texts as People of the Book: Christian Identity & Literary Culture, A Dictionary of Biblical Tradition in English Literature, Scripture & the English Poetic Imagination, and In the Beauty of Holiness: Art & the Bible in Western Culture, he has also recently published a collection of poetry: Translations.
+He is an elected Fellow of the Royal Society of Canada, and recipient of the Lifetime Achievement Award of the Conference of Christianity and Literature.

 Poetry, Imagination, and Faith: